**IOM2**

 In an illustrated letter to The Autocar published on 6th February 1942, this was evident and Farnsworth noted “Maximum speed in full touring trim was just about 100 mph, this corresponding to 3,100 rpm.
 Third gear gave 65 and second about 40 mph.
 Road holding was superb, aided by the marked crab-track and suspension was hard in the ‘pur-sang’ manner.
 The standing quarter mile could be covered in a fraction under 20 seconds.
 The safe rev limit was 3,300.
 This was with the high compression alloy pistons, the original steel pistons rev limit was 3000.
 Running around town I regularly obtained 22 mpg on a 50-50 petrol-benzole mixture”.
 He related “I had stripped the engine at Christmas 1940, and found it in well-nigh perfect condition, and with careful handling it should last for years yet”.

-John Farnsworth was a flying instructor but since flying instructors had other things to do in 1940 he decided to sell the car in 1941.
-When he sold it he quoted “it has gone to a good home”…. alas it hadn’t, it went to Andy McIntosh who ran a car wrecking business in Invercargill and had seen Hamilton competing with it at Oreti Beach.
-It was not McIntosh’s intention that the famous old Sunbeam should join the wrecks in his yard because he used and appreciated the character of old race cars himself, having owned Brescia Bugattis, and a Brooklands 200 mile Horstman.
-IOM2, albeit heavily disguised by this time, was still a potent and well known car.
+John Farnsworth was a flying instructor but since flying instructors had other things to do in 1941 he decided to sell the car.
+He had quoted in Autocar, “it has gone to a good home”…. unfortunately it hadn’t, it went to Andy McIntosh in Invercargill who had seen Hamilton competing with it at Oreti Beach.
+McIntosh, had raced, used and appreciated similar cars himself, having owned Brescia Bugattis, a Hudson, and a Brooklands 200 mile Horstman.
+IOM2, albeit somewhat disguised by this time, was still a potent and well known car.

-Not long after its purchase McIntosh was demonstrating the Sunbeam engine to a friend in his garage, blipping the throttle while stationary in neutral as if it was a Bugatti, when he revved the motor once too often allegedly up to 5,000 rpm, well above it’s limit and with a clattering thud a rod came through the side.
-The super bolts didn’t let go, the little end parted company with the rest of the rod, which simply came through the side of the case and knocked a small chunk off the corner of the cast iron block.
+Not long after its purchase McIntosh was demonstrating the Sunbeam engine to a friend in his garage, allegedly blipping the throttle near 5,000 rpm while stationary in neutral as if it was a Bugatti, when he revved the motor once too often, and with a clattering thud a rod came through the side.
+The super bolts didn’t let go, the little end parted company with the rest of the rod, which simply came through the side of the crank-case.

-The next chapter in the Sunbeam story took place when a Vintage rally stopped overnight at Irishman Creek in 1954 and the after-dinner conversation soon centred on the old Sunbeam and its fate.
-Hamilton mentioned that the remains of the car with the spares from Sunbeam lay in one of his sheds and after further discussion it was decided that the Vintage Car Club would undertake to restore the car, and that Bill was happy to make the donation.
+The next chapter in the Sunbeam story took place when a Vintage rally stopped overnight at Irishman Creek during Easter 1954 and the after-dinner conversation soon centred on the old Sunbeam and its fate.
+Hamilton mentioned that the remains of the car with some factory spares from Sunbeam lay in one of his sheds and after further discussion it was decided that the Vintage Car Club would undertake to restore the car, and that Bill was happy to make the donation on that basis.

-These were duly collected by Andrew Anderson (a founder member of the VCCNZ) in a 40/50 Napier, who jolted down the narrow track from Irishman Creek to the main road that afternoon loaded down with Sunbeam parts.
-These were then stowed in his garage until a Club committee was formed, under the direction of Bob Turnbull and Graham Hall to decide what to do with it all.
-This included all the parts collected from McIntosh plus more spares that had remained at Irishman Creek.
+The car was duly collected by Andrew Anderson (a founder member of the VCCNZ) in a 40/50 Napier, who jolted down the narrow track from Irishman Creek to the main road that afternoon loaded down with the dismantled Sunbeam.
+All of this was then stowed in his garage until a Club committee was formed, under the direction of Bob Turnbull and Graham Hall to decide what to do with it all.
+This included all the major parts collected from McIntosh plus some factory spares located at Irishman Creek.
 All went with Bill Hamilton’s blessing to the Canterbury branch of the Vintage Car Club of New Zealand.
+Anderson and Hamilton were well known to each other as the family foundry had been a supplier of castings to CWF Hamilton Ltd.

 For four years the committee formed to restore the car discussed restoring it, but they finally decided that the Club itself was not prepared to make the investment in time and effort.
 Finally at the Executive Meeting on 2 November 1957, Rob Shand moved that Andrew Anderson’s offer to take it all over and restore the car be accepted, seconded by Bert Tonks and carried.

-Andrew Anderson then set about recovering the original axles and other parts of the car in the most unlikely places around Invercargill, and the search for IOM2 components, lost for 15 years had amazingly successful results.
-In 1962 the front axle was found under a trailer on a farm near Invercargill.
-It had been lengthened by 18”.
-Three years later the rear axle was discovered under a lime spreader near Bluff.
+Andrew Anderson then set about recovering the trailer sets which were found in the most unlikely places around Invercargill, and the search for unique IOM2 parts, lost for more than 15 years had amazingly successful results.
+In 1962 the front axle set was found under a trailer on a farm near Invercargill, where it had been lengthened by 18”.
+Three years later the distinctive underslung rear axle was discovered beneath a lime spreader near Bluff, both original axles with respective chassis sections were officially verified and now reunited with the rest of the car.
 The original bonnet sides turned up in Invercargill.
-The round 30 gallon bolster fuel tank originally taken off the car in 1926 was found at Irishman Creek where Bill was using it as a fuel tank for a stand-by engine in his workshop, and the original carburettors were also discovered.
+The round 30 gallon bolster fuel tank originally taken off the car in 1926 was found at Irishman Creek (still containing gravel, presumably for ballast) where Bill was using it as a fuel tank for a stand-by diesel engine in his workshop, the other carburettors and original exhaust manifold were also discovered.

-One problem was that Anderson was unable to get measurements for the original chassis but these fell into his lap rather unexpectedly after another Vintage rally to Irishman Creek.
-A club member sleeping off the effects of the night before in one of the farm buildings awoke blearily to study the rafters in an effort to work out where he was and why, when to his amazement he saw up there what appeared to be body sections of a Vintage car.
+One problem was that Anderson was unable to get measurements to confirm the original length of the chassis side-rails (which had been used as fence posts), however the exact details fell into his lap rather unexpectedly after another Vintage rally to Irishman Creek.
+A club member sleeping off the effects of the night before in one of the farm buildings awoke blearily to study the rafters in an effort to work out where he was and why, when to his amazement he saw up there what appeared to be body components of a Vintage car.
 It was the side panels, body sections and rail that had enclosed the bolster tank that Hamilton and Jones had removed when they built the pointed tail for the 1926 Cup race.
 These had been replaced by the crude touring body during the 1930’s, mentioned in the 1938 Motorsport article being in the wool shed.
-These body sections (which remain with the car today) clearly showed the chassis mounting points and from these the Andersons were able to work out the measurements of the chassis, which was in fact an almost standard 12/16 touring Sunbeam chassis (as expected) and one of these was located in Auckland to hasten the TT rebuild.
-An exacting restoration was then commenced, with Ian Taylor doing much of the chassis work, and all at some cost and physical effort.
+These body components (which remain with, or are still part of the car today) clearly showed the chassis mounting points and from these the Andersons were able to confirm the length of the missing chassis section, ratified by a visit to England to see a sister car.
+With measurements of the side-rails being the same as a standard 12/16 chassis, an original one of these was located in Auckland to help with the IOM2 rebuild, and an exacting restoration was commenced, with Ian Taylor doing much of the work grafting on the original end sections and reassembling the chassis.
+Other helpers included Bill Inglis, Gordon Sharpe and Trevor Timms.

 The engine was another problem because the patched crankcase was now ruined after the McIntosh blow-up, so it was decided to invest £1,500 in having a new crankcase cast.
 A fourth connecting rod was carved from a sold billet and the lightweight 8 to 1 compression pistons that Hamilton had fitted (in place of the drilled steel pistons from the factory) replaced by modern 7 to 1 pistons.
-Brian Middlemass, curator of the Queenstown Motor Museum handled the rebuild of the 3.3 litre engine while the Andersons pressed on with the assembly of the famous works Sunbeam and finally in 1984, IOM2 was running again,
+Brian Middlemass, curator of the Queenstown Motor Museum handled the rebuild of the 3.3 litre engine while the Andersons pressed on with the assembly of the famous works Sunbeam.
+Missing parts such as clutch and brake mechanisms were copies from the ex Matthew Wills car, by that time owned by Rob Shand.
+Finally by 1979, IOM2 was running again,

-Andrew Anderson eventually sold IOM2 to the well known car dealer Charles Howard of Queens Gate Place Mews, London SW7, and it was repatriated to it’s home country where it was bought by Nick Ridley in Suffolk at the end of 1986.
+Andrew Anderson eventually sold IOM2 to the well known car dealer Charles Howard of Queens Gate Place Mews, London SW7, and it was repatriated to it’s home country, after 62 years in new Zealand, where it was bought by Nick Ridley in Suffolk at the end of 1986.
 Nick engaged the very capable hands of Cecil Bendall and Roger Steere of Brentclass in Hitchin to put the car in rally ready order.
-As the car was painted grey, and with Nick understanding and being told the cars were painted purple for the race in the IOM, Nick asked Cecil what colour purple the cars had been, and Cecil, being the mischievous character he was said, I know exactly what colour they were and pulled a violet handkerchief out of his top pocket and told Nick, “it was exactly the same colour as this”!
+As the car was painted grey, and with Nick understanding and being told the cars were painted purple for the race in the Isle of Man, Nick asked Cecil what shade of purple the cars had been, and Cecil, being the mischievous character he was said, I know exactly what colour they were and pulled a violet handkerchief out of his top pocket and told Nick, “it was exactly the same colour as this”!
 Hence the car was duly painted violet and as Nick was a prominent member of the VCC of GB who became it’s President in 1989-1991, the famous Sunbeam became a familiar and highly visible entrant in VCC events across the country.
-It was frequently seen in VSCC hill climbs, sprints and races such as Prescott, Weston-Super-Mare, and Mallory Park.
+Formally authenticated by the Veteran Car Club of Great Britain with dating certificate number 2051, it was frequently seen in VSCC hill climbs, sprints and races such as Prescott, Weston-Super-Mare, and Mallory Park.

-It has continued to be used on various events in recent years, notably several invitations to the Goodwood Festival of Speed, continuing to be exercised at VCC and VSCC events, and returning to the Isle of Man for the Centenary Rally celebrations in 2014 where, along with the surviving TT Humber, was the guest of honour, comfortably winning the recreated timed hill climb from Ramsay to the Bungalow.
-IOM2 is not averse to an occasional visit to a concours field and has won trophies from church fetes up to class wins at Louis Vuitton!
+IOM2 has continued to be used on various events in recent years, notably several invitations to the Goodwood Festival of Speed, continuing to be exercised at VCC and VSCC events, and returning to the Isle of Man for the 90th anniversary and the Centenary Rally celebrations in 2014 where, along with the surviving TT Humber, was the guest of honour, comfortably winning the recreated Henry Edmonds Trophy timed hill climb from Ramsay to the Bungalow.
+The car is not averse to an occasional visit to a concours field and has won trophies from church fetes up to class wins at Louis Vuitton.

-The Sunbeam TT cars with their sophisticated double overhead cam engines were truly the first steps which led Coatalen to design three different Land Speed Record Breaking cars for the company, notably the 350hp ‘Bluebird’ in 1922-25, being the first to attain 150 mph, the 1926 Sunbeam Tiger, and in 1927 the 1,000 hp car that was the first to better 200 mph.
+The Sunbeam TT cars with their sophisticated double overhead cam engines were truly the first steps which put Coatalen on the path to design three different Land Speed Record Breaking cars for the company, notably the 350hp ‘Bluebird’ in 1922-25, being the first to attain 150 mph, the 1926 Sunbeam Tiger, and in 1927 the 1,000 hp car that was the first to better 200 mph.

-IOM2 continues to attract attention everywhere and has a virtual gold card for invitations to the world’s most exclusive events, including in 2023 being chosen to take Formula 1 World champion Max Verstappen on the ‘Drivers Parade’ at the British Grand Prix.
+IOM2 continues to attract attention everywhere and is eligible for the world’s most exclusive events, including in 2023 being chosen to take Formula 1 World champion Max Verstappen on the ‘Drivers Parade’ at the British Grand Prix.

-With less than 100 genuine pre-WW1 race cars surviving, and standing out with a continuous verified and most detailed history, this is one of the most successful, best handling, most exciting, important, and authentic examples from the era.
+With less than 100 genuine pre-WW1 race cars surviving, and standing out with a continuous verified and most detailed history, IOM2 is one of the most exciting, fine handling, famous, authentic and without doubt outstandingly successful examples from the era.
+A legendary car, so technically advanced, which weaved it’s rich story around truly extraordinary and heroic characters that all contributed to the history of the car and a bygone time.

 1914 Sunbeam Motor Company Ltd Wolverhampton.